 The whole point of having a content marketing strategy is to drive profitable customer action.
 How do you measure that?

 Sales numbers, customer retention, click-through rates (CTR), or email subscribers are good indicators of how much progress you’re making.
 It’s no surprise that 72% of the most successful B2B organizations measure content marketing ROI.
 On the flip side, only 25% of all companies said they are ‘very’ proficient in using metrics.
 Don’t throw in the towel just because your staff isn’t used to metrics.
 Offer them training and you’ll start seeing results in six to 12 months.

 Seize the Day

-The 2018 B2B Content marketing strategy report published by the Content Marketing Institute is a valuable resource for any business that is serious about improving its content marketing strategy, or creating an effective strategy.
+Look at the 2019 B2B content marketing strategy report published by the Content Marketing Institute as a cheat sheet for your content marketing strategy.

 At Digital Authority Partners, we have a proven system of crafting a content marketing strategy that perfectly matches your specific goals.
 Whether its user experience, analytics, client development or even software development, we have the tools and the expertise to get your content marketing off its feet, or to turbo charge what you already have in place.

 For a limited time, Digital Authority Partners is offering a FREE content & SEO audit to fintech companies interested in assessing their current brand in order to build a robust content marketing plan for 2019.
 Interested?
 Drop us a note at [email protected] or call us at (312) 600-5433 for details.